brianpetro/jsbrains/README.md

 - `SmartView` with environment-specific adapters like `SmartViewNodeAdapter` or `SmartViewObsidianAdapter`.
 - Offers standard setting types (dropdown, toggle, text, etc.) plus markdown rendering.

-#### smart-templates
-- Provides **template** generation with AI-driven or user-provided variable filling.
-- `SmartTemplate` extends `SmartSource` or is in a specialized collection.
-- Supports EJS syntax, or mustache-like placeholders, with optional AI completion via `var_prompts`.

 ---